factful/ner_testing/spacy/readme.md

 - Is it open source?
 Yes.
 - Does it require downloading model data?
 Yes
     - how large is the data?
     - are there different prebuilt models?
+Yes
+        - You'll get different behavior depending on what model you use.
+Check out [SpaCy's model page for a list](https://spacy.io/models/en).
+They range in size, 35mb, 115mb and 812mb
 - What kinds of entities does it identify?
 [It's OntoNote based][spacy_entity_list].
 - Does it have a CLI?
 No.
 - Can it be integrated into another program?
 Yes.